akbarrafiey/DSC40B-SP24/README.md

 Here is how to get started:

 - Read the [syllabus](syllabus.md).
 - Join our Campuswire message board and Gradescope with the email invitations you received earlier this week.
-If you didn't receive an email, you can use access code NXG68W for Gradescope (the link above for Ed will automatically let you join the class without a code).
+If you didn't receive an email, you can use access code XXZVRD for Gradescope (the link above for Ed will automatically let you join the class without a code).
 - a [course calendar](calendar.md),
 - a [staff](staff.md) page